CAD Utilities

 Batch Print SW Usage

--Start the application by browsing the menu: All Programs, Office Optimum, Batch Print SW.
-This will also start SolidWorks if is not already running.
+-To use the program, first launch SolidWorks, then launch Batch Print SW by browsing the menu: All Programs, Office Optimum, Batch Print SW.

 Then, please follow these simple instructions describing each item on Batch Print SW interface:

--SolidWorks Files Selection; there are 5 modes to select files to be printed.
+-SolidWorks Files Selection; there are 5 modes to select files to be printed, converted or zipped.
 Select the tab corresponding to your needs:

 1.Drag and Drop files from Windows Explorer to the program interface.